About the Fellowship

 develop a network of leaders who will affect the hearts and ears of the Jewish world and beyond.

-The fellows convene for four retreats in Philadelphia, to learn, create, experiment, and collaborate in the context of a safe and challenging incubator.
+Between February 2018 and April 2019, the fellows convened for four retreats in Philadelphia, to learn, create, experiment, and collaborate in the context of a safe and challenging incubator.

 Rising Song Fellows